 13.2 Report at each committee meeting on any money held/amounts in the bank account and expenditures.

-14. The Committee of Capel Ladies Club should maintain enough funds in the Bank or Building Society to cover Speakers’ fees, hire of Hall and petty cash for the following year.
+- The Committee should maintain enough funds in the Bank or Building Society to cover Speakers’ fees and the hire of the Hall.

-15. There should be four cheque signatories, two of which must be committee members, but not necessarily the Treasurer, the other two being committee members or Capel Ladies Club members.
+- There should be three cheque signatories, two of which must be committee members, but not necessarily the Treasurer, the other one being a committee members or Club member.
 Any two signatories may sign for withdrawal by either cash or cheque.

-16. Any equipment bought for the Club’s use is to be maintained and kept safe for the use of Capel Ladies Club and members.
+- Any equipment bought is to be maintained and kept safe for the use of the Club and its members.

-19. In the unlikely event that Capel Ladies Club should cease to function for any reason, after a reasonable time has elapsed, any remaining funds or assets should be donated to a Capel village charity or group, which could include a church or school, either in its entirety or shared, to be agreed by the Members before the Club is dissolved.
-The retiring Committee must provide up-to-date audited accounts before it is disbanded.
+- In the unlikely event that the Club should cease to function for any reason, after a reasonable time has elapsed, any remaining funds or assets should be donated to a Capel village charity or group, which could include a church or school, either in its entirety or shared, to be agreed by the Members before the Club is dissolved.
+The retiring Committee must provide up-to-date examined accounts before it is disbanded.